Environmental

 Scope 1 Emissions Performance

-- Emissions data reporting project completed in 2022 – helps Kirby to better understand its emissions footprint on a micro level and assist customers in achieving their emissions reductions goals
+- Emissions data reporting project completed in 2022 – helps Kirby to better understand its emissions footprint on a micro level and assist customers in achieving their emission reduction goals

 Scope 2 Emissions Performance